bedrock-core/setup-regolith/README.md

-# Regolith Action
+# setup-regolith

-A reusable GitHub Action built with TypeScript.
+GitHub Action to download the Regolith CLI and add it to `PATH` so you can run `regolith` in your workflow steps.

 ## Usage